 Since 1990, VPC has sent mission groups to our sister church in Tekax, Mexico, to experience what it means to truly live in the love of God.

-We have made 16 trips, and about 100 different people have gone to visit.
+We have made 17 trips, and over 100 different people have gone to visit.

-In addition to construction-oriented adult trips (with a few youth coming along), there have been two youth-oriented trips (the most recent in Summer 2008), and one Women's Retreat.
+In addition to construction-oriented adult trips (with a few youth coming along), there have been 3 youth-oriented trips, and one Women's Retreat.

 Over these years we assisted our brothers and sisters in constructing their own church campus buildings (the sanctuary, manse, education and kitchen buildings), extending outreach to a neighboring town and building a church there (in Kancab).